Annual counts | Distribution (time of day, week) | Daily Mid-September |Changes (last 8 yrs) | Links | Articles

 Many head south along the coast over Cape May NJ.
 Others turn west and fly over the Watchung Mountains where favorable wind currents assist them, then turn south when they get to eastern Pennsylvania.
 See migration below.

-You will usually get 2-3 days between September 13th and 25th, where Large kettles of broad-winged hawks form over Chimney Rock, occasionally with 1,000 or more birds and more than 7,000 in a day.
+You will usually get 2-3 days between September 13th and 25th, where Large kettles of broad-winged hawks form over Chimney Rock, occasionally with 1,000 or more birds at a time and more than 7,000 in a day.

 There are local groups of turkey vultures which just circle around the area; Novices frequently mistake them for hawks.
 The vultures are just hanging around, while the hawks and eagles are moving NE to SW.

 There are several resident (nesting) red tail hawks, a coopers hawk and several peregrine falcons that over winter here.
 They do not migrate.
 You may see them occasionally.